divagueame/mailnotes/README.md

 Load Office add-in dependencies on head tag and initialize before Nuxt app, add manifest.xml and icon assets.
 This site is being server from Github pages, some configuration is added for deployment on nuxt.config.

+### 15 - Refactor to use Office context mailbox ###
+Remove Emails from getEmails to use Office.context item instead where the sidepanel opens.
+Add suggestion to add new note when there are no notes

 ### Demos ###
 #### Commit 10 ###